How to buy a mattress online — 5 pro tips

 When shopping for a new bed, think about what works and what irks about your current sleep set-up.
 For example, waking up hot is an indication that your new mattress should be one that regulates temperature well.

-A cooling mattress will harness the naturally cooling properties of natural materials or boast the latest in cooling technology.
-Or, perhaps you're tired of being jolted awake every time your partner shifts positions, in which you need a mattress with better motion isolation.
+The best cooling mattresses harness the cooling properties of natural materials or boast the latest in cooling technology.
+Or, perhaps you're tired of being jolted awake every time your partner shifts positions, in which case you need a mattress with better motion isolation.

-If you currently feel like your mattress dips and sink every time your sit or roll too close to the beds edge, then look for a mattress with strong edge support.
+And if you currently feel like your mattress dips and sinks every time your sit or roll too close to the beds edge, then look for a mattress with strong edge support.

 4. Choose the right mattress type